High-Performance Uncertainty Quantification, Optimization, and Reinforcement Learning

 Please use the following article to cite Korali:

-S. Martin, D. Wälchli, G. Arampatzis, P. Koumoutsakos, "Korali: a High-Performance Computing Framework for Stochastic Optimization and Bayesian Uncertainty Quantification". arXiv 2005.13457.
-Zürich, Switzerland, May 2020.
+S. Martin, D. Wälchli, G. Arampatzis, A. E. Economides and P. Karnakov, P. Koumoutsakos, "Korali: Efficient and Scalable Software Framework for Bayesian Uncertainty Quantification and Stochastic Optimization". arXiv 2005.13457.
+Zürich, Switzerland, March 2021.

 D. Wälchli, S. Martin, A. Economides, L. Amoudruz, G. Arampatzis, X. Bian, P. Koumoutsakos, "Load Balancing in Large Scale Bayesian Inference".
 Proceedings of the Platform for Advanced Scientific Computing Conference (PASC2020).
 Geneva, Switzerland, June 2020.